Check Listerine Cosmetic Batch Code

 Before you rely on the decoded date

-• Listerine codes are usually printed oral-care lot codes near labels, shoulders, or bottle bases; start with bottle shoulder, label edge, bottle base.
+• Common visible clues for Listerine include printed oral-care lot codes near labels, shoulders, or bottle bases; start with bottle shoulder, label edge, bottle base.

 • Oral-care products should follow printed expiry whenever the label provides one.